 For me, these are the venues which have helped make Glasgow such a great city in which to see gigs and make music.

-This award-winning vegan café and microbrewery may not put on as many gigs as other venues but Mono wields a benevolent influence over Glasgow’s grassroots music scene, being a relaxed, idiosyncratic gathering place for like-minded artistic souls - and avid vinyl junkies.
-In-house record shop Monorail is co-run by Stephen Pastel, Glasgow indie royalty (though he wouldn’t thank you for the description), and that bar(wo)man who just served you could be the next big talent to emerge from our thriving music scene.
+This award-winning vegan café and microbrewery may not put on as many gigs as other venues but Mono wields a benevolent influence over Glasgow’s grassroots music scene.
+It is a relaxed, idiosyncratic gathering place for like-minded artistic souls - and avid vinyl junkies.
+In-house record shop Monorail is co-run by Stephen Pastel, Glasgow indie royalty (though he wouldn’t thank you for the description), and that barwoman or man who just served you could be the next big talent to emerge from our thriving music scene.

 Find out more about Glasgow Music City Tours and other tours you can do in the city.